Sylvia’s Notes from Central Texas Growth Summit

-Sylvia attended the Central Texas Growth Summit yesterday at the Hilton Hotel in downtown Austin.
-She typed up some pretty good notes that she emailed out to others, and I’m posting them below.
+The Central Texas Growth Summit was held yesterday at the Hilton Hotel in downtown Austin.
+Here are some notes:

 Here are some highlights with Kirk Watson (former Austin Mayor, current State Senator) as the moderator: